Posted on

 Conclusion

-As long as you are sending targeted, relevant messages to your list, conversions are bound to increase for your email blast.
+As long as you are sending targeted, relevant messages to your list, conversions are bound to increase for your blast emails.

-And to do an email blast, Icegram Express is your best option – simple, economical and proven to deliver results.
+To do an email blast, Icegram Express is your best option – it’s simple, economical and proven to deliver results.

 FAQ